The 8 Best Proofpoint Competitors & Alternatives in 2026

 No, Office 365 does not use Proofpoint as its primary email security solution.
 Instead, it offers built-in email security features, including advanced threat protection, that protect against various threats, such as malware and phishing attacks.

-Is Proofpoint a SaaS or Paas?
+Is Proofpoint a SaaS or PaaS?

 Proofpoint is primarily a SaaS (Software-as-a-Service) solution.
 It delivers its email security and advanced threat protection capabilities through the cloud, allowing organizations to access and use these services remotely without needing on-premises infrastructure.